ajemery/obash/README.md

-# ChrisTitusTech's `.bashrc` Configuration
+# OBash - An Oracle Linux Themed `.bashrc` Configuration

 ## Overview

 This repository provides a comprehensive `.bashrc` configuration along with supporting scripts and configuration files to enhance your terminal experience in Unix-like operating systems.
 It configures the shell session by setting up aliases, defining functions, customizing the prompt, and more, significantly improving the terminal's usability and power.
+This was forked from Chris Titus's MyBash Profile as a base.

 ## Table of Contents